AnissL93/IEEE_template/README.md

 # IEEETrans latex template

 - Compile two versions, writing and submission.
-In writing version, we defined a set of commands to mark changed text.
+In writing version, we defined a set of commands to mark changed text (see main.tex).

 ![commands](cmd.png)